AI Use Cases/Financial Services

 18+ months of historical expense data is the minimum training baseline

 The anomaly detection model calibrates against your institution's own spend history, not generic benchmarks.
 Banks with less than 18 months of clean, labeled expense data - common after a core conversion or merger - will see degraded detection accuracy in the first two to three quarters.
-Plan for a parallel-run period where analyst feedback actively corrects the model before reducing manual review headcount.
+Plan for a parallel-run period where analyst feedback actively corrects the model before you widen auto-approval thresholds - your review team stays in place, spending its hours on the exceptions the system flags instead of the full queue.

 3. 3